Skip to main content

 Frequently Asked Questions

-Guilty as Sock! is a casual simulation game with comedy theme.
+Guilty as Sock! is a casual simulation game with horror and comedy themes.

 Guilty as Sock! is available on PC, Mac OS and Windows.